xopto/pyxopto/docs/source/mcml/source.rst

 A uniform beam of elliptical cross section can be created with :py:class:`xopto.mcml.mcsource.uniformbeam.UniformBeam` source.
 The beam diameter along the x and y axis is controlled by the :code:`diameter` parameter.
-In case the diameter is give as a single :code:`float` value, the cross section of the beam becomes circular.
+In case the diameter is give as a scalar :code:`float` value, the cross section of the beam becomes circular.
 Note that the diameters are applied in the coordinate system of the beam.
 Optionally, the beam can be repositioned and tilted through the :code:`position` and :code:`direction` parameters.
-The following example creates a uniform beam with a perpendicular incidence and circular cross section diameter of 1 |nbsp| mm.
+The following example creates a uniform beam with a perpendicular incidence and a circular cross section diameter of 1 |nbsp| mm.

 .. code-block:: python